sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br><br>

-### Consider using JSON Patch for implementing PATCH requests to perform partial updates on resources.
+### Consider using JSON Patch for implementing PATCH requests to perform partial updates on resources

 // TODO: add description.